Phonbopit/intro-to-circom/README.md

 circom circuits/multiplier2.circom --r1cs --wasm --sysm --c --output ./multiplier2
 ```

-- `--r1cs` - generate R1CS contraint system in binary format
+- `--r1cs` - generate R1CS constraint system in binary format
-- `--wasm` - it generate `multiplier2_js` folder that contains the WebAssembly code and files needed to generate the [witness](https://docs.circom.io/background/background/#witness)
+- `--wasm` - it generates `multiplier2_js` folder that contains the WebAssembly code and files needed to generate the [witness](https://docs.circom.io/background/background/#witness)
-- `--sym` - it generate file `multiplier2.sym`, a symbols file for debugging printing the constraint system.
+- `--sym` - it generates file `multiplier2.sym`, a symbols file for debugging printing the constraint system.
 - `--c` - it generates the `multiplier2_cpp` folder, needed to compile the C code to generate the witness.
 - `--output` - generate all files into `output` folder.